+Install the stove in a safe, open area, away from traffic flow, doors, and hallways.
+If possible, try to install the stove near an existing chimney and chimney connector.
 It is extremely important to install this stove with the proper clearance from combustible surfaces.
-You can purchase special wall coverings as specified by this manual and the NFPA 211 code to protect combustible surfaces.
+You can purchase specific connector pipe and special wall coverings as specified by this manual and the NFPA 211 code to protect combustible surfaces.
 As a general rule, keep furniture, drapes, curtains, wood, paper, and other combustibles at least 36 inches (92 cm) away from the stove.
 Never install the stove in or near a storage location for gasoline, kerosene, charcoal lighter fluid or any other flammable liquids.